mdaniealmalik/DBP_Metabarcoding_Pipeline/README.md

 # 📖 Introduction

 The **DBP Metabarcoding Pipeline v2** is designed for Nanopore eDNA amplicon sequencing data.
-Please note that before using this pipeline, it is assumed that Dorado (or another Nanopore basecaller) has already performed
+Please note that before using this pipeline, it is assumed that Dorado (or another Nanopore basecaller) has already performed:

 - ✅ Basecalling
 - ✅ Demultiplexing (per-sample FASTQ files)